 In addition, employees and former employees, in particular former employees who become employees of our competitors, customers or licensees, may misappropriate, use, publish or provide to our competitors, customers or licensees our intellectual property or proprietary or confidential business information.
+This risk is exacerbated as competitors for talent, particularly engineering talent, increasingly attempt to hire our employees.
+See the Risk Factor entitled "We may not be able to attract and retain qualified employees."
 Similarly, we provide access to certain of our intellectual property or proprietary or confidential business information to our direct and indirect customers and licensees, who may wrongfully use such intellectual property or information or wrongfully disclose such intellectual property or information to third parties, including our competitors.